 Part of the difficulty of working with alternative asset classes is defining them.
 Are they a separate asset class or a subset of an existing asset class?
 Do they hedge the investment opportunity set or expand it?
-Are they listed on an exchange or do they trade in the over the counter market?
+Are they listed on an exchange or do they trade in the over-the-counter market?

 In most cases, alternative assets are a subset of an existing asset class.
-This may run contrary to the popular view that alternative assets are separate asset classes.
-However, we take the view that what many consider separate "classes" are really just different investment strategies within an existing asset class.
+This may run contrary to the popular view that alternative assets are separate asset classes.1 However, we take the view that what many consider separate classes are really just different investment strategies within an existing asset class.

-In most cases, they expand the investment opportunity set, rather than hedge it.
-Finally, alternative assets are generally purchased in the private markets, outside of any exchange.
+Additionally, in most cases, they expand the investment opportunity set, rather than hedge it.
+Last, alternative assets are generally purchased in the private markets, outside of any exchange.
 While hedge funds, private equity, and credit derivatives meet these criteria, we will see that commodity futures prove to be the exception to these general rules.

 Alternative assets, then, are just alternative investments within an existing asset class.
-Specifically, most alternative assets derive their value from either the debt or equity markets.
+Specifically, most alternative assets derive their value from either the debt or the equity markets.
 For instance, most hedge fund strategies involve the purchase and sale of either equity or debt securities.
-Additionally, hedge fund managers may invest in derivative instruments whose value is derived from the equity or debt markets.
+In addition, hedge fund managers may invest in derivative instruments whose value is derived from the equity or debt markets.

-In this book, we classify five types of alternative assets: hedge funds, commodity and managed futures, private equity, credit derivatives, and corporate governance.
+In this book, we classify five types of alternative assets: real estate, hedge funds, commodity and managed futures, private equity, and credit derivatives.
+Investments in real estate may be made directly, or indirectly through a fund.
 Hedge funds and private equity are the best known of the alternative asset world.
-Typically these investments are accomplished through the purchase of limited partner units in a private limited partnership.
-Commodity futures can be either passive investing tied to a commodity futures index, or active investing through a commodity pool or advisory account.
+Typically, these investments are accomplished through the purchase of limited partner units in a private limited partnership.
+Commodity futures can be either passive investing tied to a commodity futures index or active investing through a commodity pool or advisory account.
 Private equity is the investment strategy of investing in companies before they issue their securities publicly, or taking a public company private.
-Credit derivatives can be purchased through limited partnership units, as a tranche of a special purpose vehicle, or directly through the purchase of credit default swaps or credit options.
-Corporate governance is also a form of shareholder activism designed to improve the internal controls of a public company.
+Credit derivatives can be purchased through limited partnership units, as a tranche of a special purpose vehicle, or directly through the purchase of distressed debt securities.